IngmarBitter/defenders/md/Christ/Christ.Slides.2.IncarnationTwoNaturesOnePerson.md

 ## Gethsemane: The Model in Action

-<p style="font-family: 'Gabriola', serif;">"Father, if it is Your will, take this cup away from Me; nevertheless not My will, but Yours, be done."
+<p style="font-family: 'Gabriola', serif;">"'Father, if it is Your will, take this cup away from Me; nevertheless not My will, but Yours, be done.'
 Then an angel appeared to Him from heaven, strengthening Him.
 And being in agony, He prayed more earnestly.
 Then His sweat became like great drops of blood falling down to the ground."</p><p style="text-align: right; margin-top: -1.25em; margin-bottom: -0.75em;"> <em>Luke 22:42–44 (NKJV)</em></p>

 * The subliminal model preserves the authenticity of Gethsemane
   * Real anguish in prayer — not a performance